addition to wood and fibre, Stora Enso sources other raw materials, products,

 How we work

-The materials and products we purchase include wood and fibre-based materials such as pulp and paper for recycling (PfR), as well as chemicals, fillers, energy, fuels, spare parts, and maintenance, logistics, and IT services.
+In 2017, 49% of Stora Enso's total variable costs consisted of purchases of materials, goods, and services, while fibre procurement accounted for 51%.
+Materials and products sourced by Stora Enso include wood and fibre-based materials such as pulp and paper for recycling (PfR), chemicals, fillers, energy, fuels, and spare parts, as well as maintenance, logistics, and IT services.
 To ensure the responsible sourcing of these materials, potential suppliers go through a pre-qualification process before being considered for a contract.
 We also offer training to our purchasers.

 Enso’s Key Performance Indicator (KPI) for responsible sourcing measures the